What is EPA Reform?

 Keep visiting this page to stay updated on further reform projects or sign up here to be notified of our progress and any opportunities to get involved.

-News update: Environment Protection Bill 2017 introduced to Parliament
+Reforms news update: Environment Protection Act 2017 passed by Parliament

 Officers for the Protection of the Local Environment Pilot Program